-- A. shall normally have an earned doctorate. - B. shall have demonstrated competency and continued growth as a teaching on the university level. - C. shall have evidenced a continued development in scholarship. - D. shall have evidenced influence and leadership in the academic development of the university.
+- A. shall normally have an earned doctorate.
+Justifiable exceptions may be equivalent recognition or achievement. - B. shall have demonstrated competency and continued growth as a teaching on the university level. - C. shall have evidenced a continued development in scholarship. - D. shall have evidenced influence and leadership in the academic development of the university.